 One factor to consider when shopping for flooring is thickness.
 Thicker flooring of any kind, whether it's solid hardwood, luxury vinyl, or engineered wood, means reduced sound migration, better insulating properties, softer footfalls, and better bridging of subfloor imperfections.

+Thickness is particularly important in the world of laminate flooring because laminate is inherently thin.
 The quest for thicker laminate flooring is a battle won in tiny increments: millimeters, to be exact.
-This is why 12 millimeter (mm) laminate flooring is so highly sought after.
+This is why 12-millimeter (mm) laminate flooring is so highly sought after.

-How It Compares to Average Laminate Flooring
+How 12 mm Laminate Compares to Standard Laminate Flooring

 Pros and Cons of 12 mm Laminates

-- Resists Impact Better: Thicker base material means improved impact resistance.
+Thicker base material means improved impact resistance.
 Sharp items and small appliances, for instance, that accidentally drop on 12 mm will have little effect on it.

 While thicker laminate typically does not have a thicker wear layer, it does allow for deeper embossing.
 Embossing is the secret to a more natural look.
 Deep embossing means that wood grains and stone textures actually have depth and can create shadows.

 In addition to its higher cost, another downside to 12 mm laminate is that thicker flooring can create problems when transitioning to other types of flooring or when integrating with doors, radiators, heating vents, and trim work.
 Just be sure to check this out before buying thicker flooring.

 Thicker laminate floor is heavier.
 It's heavier to transport, to handle, and to lay down.
 If you're installing flooring in only one room, those obstacles are surmountable.
 But if you're installing flooring in an entire house, the extra weight can be taxing.